apache/incubator-brooklyn/docs/README.md

 Supported options beyond that include `--serve`, to start a web browser serving the content of `_site/`, and `--skip-javadoc`, to speed up the build significantly by skipping javadoc generation.
-A handy command for testing the live files, analogous to `jekyll serve` but with the correct file structure, is:
+A handy command for testing the live files, analogous to `jekyll serve` but with the correct file structure, and then checking links, is:

     _build/build.sh test-both --skip-javadoc --serve

+And to run link-checks quickly (without validating external links), use:

+    htmlproof --href_ignore "https?://127.*" --alt_ignore ".*" --disable_external _site

 Preparing for a Release